This article will help you:

 - Other crimes that fall outside state and local jurisdictions

-It can be easy to confuse a Federal Criminal Search with the National Criminal Database.
-Unlike these other records, federal criminal records are only accessible through a specific federal criminal search.There is no overlap with county or statewide searches, nor with the National Criminal Database search.
+It can be easy to confuse a Federal Criminal Records Check with the National Criminal Records Check.
+Unlike these other records, federal criminal records are only accessible through a specific federal criminal search.There is no overlap with county or statewide searches, nor with the National Criminal Records Check.

 The main difference between a federal crime and other crimes is that a federal crime is prosecuted under federal criminal law in federal courts.
 A county criminal search doesn't return results on the Federal level.

-Federal Criminal Searches use the US Federal Government’s PACER (Public Access to Court Electronic Records) criminal record system, which is an online portal used to obtain case information from the 94 Federal District Court jurisdictions.
+Federal Criminal Records Checks use the US Federal Government’s PACER (Public Access to Court Electronic Records) criminal record system, which is an online portal used to obtain case information from the 94 Federal District Court jurisdictions.

 Searches that uncover a criminal record can take 2-4 days to complete.
 Because most federal criminal records have all or most personally identifying information (PII) redacted, searches that yield no results are returned almost immediately.
 All federal criminal information is online, making in-court research unnecessary.